KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

     uint8 = uint .size 1
     key-data-bytes = bytes .size 33
     chain-code-bytes = bytes .size 32
 ```
+If the chain code is provided is can be used to derive child keys and if the chain code is not provided it just an solo key and origin can be provided to indicate the derivation key path.

 #### Example:
 Test Data: